ironhack-labs/data-labs/final-project/final-project.md

 * Data storage
 * Data exploration and analysis
 * Feature selection
-* Machine learning
+* Machine learning model training
 * Model evaluation
-* Reporting of insights
+* Reporting and presentation of insights

 You will be provided a list of data sets to choose from for this project.
 Using the knowledge you have acquired and your experience working with data, you will need to come up with a plan for what you are going to do and then design the project around the data set you have chosen.